Lou Dawson and WildSnow.com

-Interests: God, family, computers, old Jeeps, history, elk stalking, photography, music, and of course mountaineering (especially of the skiing flavor).
+Interests: God, family, computers, old Jeeps, history, photography, music, reading, building things and of course mountaineering (especially of the skiing flavor).

 Please contact Louis Dawson by using the contact link in menu above.Mountaineer, writer and photographer Louis Dawson climbed his first peak at age nine.
 Since then his mountain adventures have ranged worldwide.
 In the 1970s and 1980s he made his living in outdoor education and as a carpenter.
 During that time he did a notable amount of pioneer rock and ice climbing in Colorado, then combined his ski skills with his mountaineering savvy to become one of Colorado’s most prolific ski mountaineers and backcountry skiers.